 These are actual things that i write down in this red journal of mine—the journal that I crack open only once a year to jot down new year’s intentions, never to be seen again until the next year.
 Sound familiar?

 Overall, I’ve been pretty good this year with keeping some of my resolutions.
 I’ve made no progress in my efforts to take up ballroom dancing.
 However, I’ve been pretty good about incorporating more plant-based meals in my meals during the week.
 One of my favorite things to cook is an easy tofu stir fry: tofu cubes tossed with vegetables and a different sauce every time.

 Jamaican jerk-inspired dish has been one of my favorites lately.
 Tofu is the perfect balance to the intense spice of a jerk sauce.
 If you’ve never made a jerk sauce at home, you have to try this one.
 It comes together very easily, and you can easily find these ingredients at your local supermarket.
-I’ve added a bit of dark muscovado sugar to give the sauce a deep molasses flavor and tomato paste for some tang.
 This sauce is better than some of the sauces I’ve purchased in stores!
 Of course, if you’re pressed for time, it’s totally acceptable to go for the store-bought version.